Econet Suspending Bundles, Don't Worry Nobody Said WhatsApp - Techzim

 Why are they doing this?

-Of course Econet says they are optimising their bundle offerings.
-It’s true but I assume what they mean by optimising is more toward their business priorities than your pocket.
+Of course Econet says they are optimizing their bundle offerings.
+It’s true but I assume what they mean by optimizing is more toward their business priorities than your pocket.

-You have to sympathise with these guys.
-Their regulator is refusing to authorise tariff increases when everything around them is going up and more importantly their capacity to keep a world class network operating smoothly is severely impacted.
+You have to sympathize with these guys.
+Their regulator is refusing to authorize tariff increases when everything around them is going up and more importantly their capacity to keep a world class network operating smoothly is severely impacted.

 So yea, it should be no surprise that Econet are now looking for more creative ways to earn more per user and they will be getting rid of ‘freebies.’